-Two models are offered.
-The Linear uses a 4.2-litre inline six, while the Arc carries a 5.3-litre V8.
-Both use a four-speed automatic transmission and GM’s automatic all-wheel-drive with active control, and feature an electronically-controlled rear air suspension.
+The Linear and Arc model designations of 2005 have been dropped.
+The 4.2-litre is now simply a base model, while the 5.3-litre is the 9-7X V8.
+Both use a four-speed transmission and GM’s automatic all-wheel-drive with active control, along with an electronically-controlled rear air suspension.

 Despite the vehicle’s weight, the six-cylinder moves it along well, with smooth acceleration and enough power to pass.
 The V8 is preferable if you’re planning on carrying a full load of passengers and cargo on a regular basis, or if you’ll be doing any heavier-duty towing.
 Both models come with a trailer hitch, but the V8 version can tow a maximum of 2,948 kg, or 6,500 lbs.

-Both lines include heated mirrors, roof rack side rails, 18-inch aluminum wheels (six-spoke on the Arc), electronic dual-zone climate control with rear controls, cargo cover, cruise control, auto-dimming rearview mirror with compass, adjustable pedals, leather-wrapped wheel with audio controls, electric windows, variable intermittent wipers, rear washer/wiper, leather heated seats with eight-way power driver’s adjustment and position memory, 65/35 folding rear seat, CD/MP3 player with six speakers, fog lights and power locks with keyless entry.
+Both lines include heated mirrors, roof rack side rails, 18-inch aluminum wheels, electronic dual-zone climate control with rear controls, cargo cover, cruise control, auto-dimming rearview mirror with compass, adjustable pedals, leather-wrapped wheel with audio controls, electric windows, variable intermittent wipers, rear washer/wiper, leather heated seats with eight-way power driver’s adjustment and position memory, 65/35 folding rear seat, CD/MP3 player with six speakers, fog lights and power locks with keyless entry.

 Rear-seat passengers enjoy spacious legroom and headroom, and an optional DVD entertainment system can be added to keep them occupied.

-It might be hard to think of a Saab truck, but there’s a sound theory behind it: many Saab passenger-car owners also have an SUV in the driveway, and until now, they’ve had to go to another brand to supply it.
-Hey, the idea of a Cadillac SUV was a bizarre one when it was introduced too, but the Escalade’s popularity exceeded everyone’s expectations.
-The Saab is the most expensive of the four, but also offers the highest level of sophistication and the closest to a sporty handling experience that you’re going to get in a 2,115-kg vehicle.
-And because it conforms to its brand’s across-the-board warranty, coverage on the 9-7X is one year/20,000 km longer than on the Chevrolet, Buick or GM versions.
+The idea of a Saab truck raised eyebrows when it was introduced, but the vehicle has been well-received.
+It’s the most expensive of the four SUVs, but it also offers the highest level of sophistication, and the closest to a sporty handling experience that you’re going to get in a tall, heavy vehicle.
+And because it conforms to its brand’s across-the-board warranty, coverage on the 9-7X is one year and/or 20,000 km longer than on the Chevrolet, Buick or GMC versions.